- Vulnerable children exposed to child abuse and neglect need protection and support so they have the best chance in life.

 Children at Risk Learning Portal

-This supports health professionals in their early identification of and effective response to children at risk of child abuse and neglect.
+This e-learning supports health professionals in their early identification of and effective response to children at risk of child abuse and neglect.
 The online training is widely used across the health and welfare sectors to support the professional development of all health professionals.

 The online training is free and helps all health professionals to: